Snowboarders gear up in support of Optimist Hill campaign - Saskatoon | Globalnews.ca

 “We’re hoping to start close to the end of April, early May when the frost and thaw comes out, and we can start manipulating the hill the way we need to,” Van’t Hof said.

 “You get that effect of a bigger hill by digging out the bottom and adding to the top.
 It doesn’t force us to build the hill up the entire 30 feet.
-We’re only doing 15 feet at the top and 15 feet at the bottom,” said Ryan Rogal, the campaign’s project manager.
+We’re only doing 15 feet at the top and 15 feet at the bottom,” campaign project manager Ryan Rogal said.

 On Friday, the Meewasin Valley Authority approved the project with conditions.